Laguiole cheese

-The Tome weighs 40–50 kg and is distinguished by a bull sign and its name stamped on the rind, as well as by an aluminum identification plaque.
+A Tome weighs 40–50 kg and is distinguished by a bull sign and its name stamped on the rind, as well as by an aluminum identification plaque.
 Its production process starts with renneting before the curd is pressed in two consecutive stages.
 Maturing takes at least six months and may be as long as twelve months.
-The rind is natural and thick, the straw-colored paste supple and firm, and the texture rich and creamy.
+The rind is natural and thick, the straw-coloured paste supple and firm, and the texture rich and creamy.

-Recommended wines: Fruity red wines such as the Marcillac, Cahors or Etraygues.
+Recommended wines: fruity red wines such as the Marcillac, Cahors or Etraygues.

-Traditionally, Tome (or Tomme) de Laguiole is one of the principal ingredients in Aligot (mash potatoes with cheese, cream and butter).
+Traditionally, Tome (or Tomme) de Laguiole is one of the principal ingredients in aligot (mashed potatoes with cheese, cream and butter).